 Washington State History– Washington State History requirements are integrated into the US history curriculum.
 Standards not covered in class are included in a Washington State History Project during the 8th grade year.

-Geography – Each month the students will be working on a map or a culture project to increase our awareness of the world around us.
+Geography – Students will periodically work on maps or assignments to increase our awareness of the world around us.

 Current Events – Students will work with newspapers and other sources to stay informed and develop opinions on current issues in our world.
-We have a class subscription the the Upfront current events magazine.
+We have a class subscription for the Upfront current events magazine at: upfronmagazine.com

 - Always be prepared.